LuisReyes98/sample_lighttouch_app/README.md

 ## What is Lighttouch ?

 Lighttouch is a framework that makes complex application development simpler.
-It does this through broad use of component-oriented design intended to offer programmers a well-researched alternative to starting with a blank canvas
+It does this through broad use of component-oriented design intended to offer programmers a well-researched alternative to starting with a blank canvas.
+You will need to [install lighttouch.](https://github.com/foundpatterns/lighttouch#installation)

 ## Building your first app in lighttouch